Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Discussion and Conclusion

 With the help of a reasonable metric, the algorithm presented in this paper can be extended to even higher dimensional subspaces, or the whole parameter space.
 To some extent, the required data for such an analysis is already available from \cite{baird2021five} and \cite{homer2022examination}, who examined the topology of the 5D parameter space.

 To sum up, the maximum deviation of the energy between two following sequential steps and the number of identified minima in the energy landscape are useful measures to describe the quality of the sampling on the fly while giving advanced information about the subspace itself and its complexity.
 We have developed a sequential sampling algorithm with a stopping criterion, which is based on a simultaneous monitoring of these two quantities.
-As a result we obtain a very efficient active learning procedure for the exploration of grain boundary subspaces.
-This approach outperforms high-throughput sampling especially for subspaces of non-periodic grain boundaries after only a small number of iterations, which opens the door to explore the energy landscape of low angle grain boundaries precisely.
+As a result we obtain a very efficient active learning procedure for the exploration of grain boundary subspaces, which opens the door to explore the rather unknown energy landscape of low angle grain boundaries precisely.